 Glamping sites generally contain various drinking water sources, such as fountains, coolers, or filtered tap water.
 Therefore, you won’t have to pack too heavily on this front.
 In addition to this, some accommodations also present their customers with complimentary beverages such as tea or coffee.
 The options are thus many.

 Spending one night or more in nature means that you are bound to run into a wild animal at least once.
-While species such as deer or hares are completely harmless and adorable, others such as bears need to be approached with more caution.
+While species such as deer or hares are completely harmless and adorable, others such as bears or wolves need to be approached with more caution.
 To minimize contact, refrain from leaving food out at night.
 Even so, there is no guarantee that they won’t come.

 Wildlife encounters are far more limited when it comes to glamping, and they usually happen on your own terms.
 However, it is always advised to be kind and respectful toward their natural habitat and act civil around them, even if you’re separated by a fence.
 Remember, you are their guest, and not the other way around.